Patient Care Technician Certification and Training

 What Are My Career Prospects?

-The United States Bureau of Labor Statistics states that job growth for medical assistants in general between the years of 2008 and 2018 is expected to exceed the national average.
-Individuals with specialized training or who hold certification will have the best prospects (www.bls.gov).
-The national average pay for patient care technicians ranges from $9.32 to $15.98 per hour as of December 2011, according to PayScale (www.PayScale.com).
+The United States Bureau of Labor Statistics states that job growth for nursing assistants between the years 2016 and 2026 is expected to exceed the national average with growth of 11% (www.bls.gov).
+Individuals with specialized training or who hold certification will have the best prospects.
+The national median pay for patient care technicians is $13.12 per hour, as of July 2018 (www.PayScale.com).